grondilu/bitcoin-bash-tools/README.md

 # Bitcoin bash tools

-This is a set of bash functions to manipulate bitcoin addresses, but mostly to generate keys for cold storage.
+This is a set of bash functions to generate bitcoin private keys and addresses.

 When I first conceived these functions, tools like [sx](https://sx.dyne.org/index.html) or its successor